Use your Cube dimensions to build a custom range by selecting your top-level dimensions to pull the relevant data from Cube into your spreadsheet.

 Building a range is the best method to ensure your spreadsheet setup matches your dimension nomenclature.

-1. Open the Cube Add-On in your spreadsheet and select Build New.
+1. Open the Spreadsheet add-On in your spreadsheet and select Build New.

 2. Drag and drop your top-level dimensions into the desired Row, Column, and Filter sections.

 Each top-level dimension can only be entered in one row or column.

 3. Select the names of dimension members in any organization of rows or columns desired.

 Note: The toggle "Select a parent selects its children" is automatically toggled on.
 To select a specific dimension member, like a quarter, rather than the aggregate dimension, like the full year, turn this toggle off.

 4. Click Add Remaining Dimensions to automatically move any unselected top-level dimensions to the Filters section.
 You can adjust your Filter selections using the dropdown component.

 5. Click Fetch Data to build your range.